Extreme cinema: Asian Extreme era

 In the late 1990s and early 2000s, Western critics coined “Asian Extreme” for a wave of Japanese and other East Asian films that combined supernatural horror with graphic violence and sexual transgression.
 Key early entries include Ring (1998), Audition (1999), Battle Royale (2000), Ichi the Killer (2001) and Oldboy (2003).
 Directors such as Takashi Miike and Park Chan‑wook pushed splatter and torture visually to new levels.
-Although not all films in this category reach the extremity of later entries, their violent and transgressive content helped coin the label "extreme cinema" in Anglophone criticism.
-This era also marked a shift where extreme content was not just for shock, but became a form of cinematic stylization.
+While not all films in this category managed to reach the extremity of later entries, their violent and transgressive content helped coin the label "extreme cinema" as a term to describe such movies.
+This era also marked a shift where extreme content was not just for shock, but was a form of stylization.

+The Japanese film, Grotesque (2009), quickly became notorious due to its graphic violence, leading it to be rejected by the BBFC, as the story follows a sadistic doctor who tortures a young couple after abducting them.

 New French Extremity and Balkan Shock Cinema

 In a 2004 Artforum essay, James Quandt labeled a cluster of early‑2000s French films "New French Extremity", noting their blend of arthouse style and unrelenting body horror.
-Films such as Irréversible (2002), À l’intérieur (2007), and Martyrs (2008) typify this period's formal experimentation and nihilistic violence.
-Irréversible became the most notable of these due to its graphic 10-minute long rape scene and graphic violence in a scene where a man beats another character to death with a fire extinguisher.
+Films such as Irréversible (2002), Inside (2007), and Martyrs (2008) typify this period's formal experimentation and nihilistic violence.
+Irréversible became one of the most notable of these extreme French films due to having a graphic 10-minute-long rape scene, as well as graphic violence in a scene where a man beats another character to death with a fire extinguisher.

-In post‑Yugoslav Serbia, A Serbian Film (2010) exploited taboos of sexual violence towards children and necrophilia as bleak allegories of political and cultural exploitation.
-This film tested contemporary obscenity laws and reaffirmed extreme cinema's status as marginal and was banned in six different countries.
+One of the most notorious examples of extreme cinema is A Serbian Film (2010), which exploited taboos of sexual violence towards children and necrophilia as allegories of Serbia's political and cultural exploitation.
+This film is considered to be one of the most disturbing movies of all-time, and was banned in six different countries, including Australia.

 American avant-garde experimental films

-With the shift from physical "video nasties" to online VOD, micro‑budget directors continue to provoke bans for uncontextualized violence.
-The Bunny Game (2011), for instance, was banned in the UK for its depiction of a prostitute being abducted and subjected to prolonged sexual and physical violence, with the company citing that the content would risk potential harm towards the public, and would violate the Video Recordings Act 1984.
-A similar film in this category of extreme cinema is E. Elias Merhige's 1989 cult classic Begotten.
+As distribution shifted from VHS to DVD, Blu-ray, and video on demand, low-budget American directors kept testing the limits of what they could get away with.
+The Bunny Game (2011) was banned in the UK for its prolonged depiction of a prostitute being abducted and subjected to prolonged sexual and physical violence, with the BBFC citing that the content would risk potential harm to the public and would violate the Video Recordings Act 1984.
+The film, Reality Killers (2005), was also banned due to the film possessing extreme focus on sadism and violence, where the narrator endorses the actions of the killers, while women are treated as sexual objects that are meant to be abused.